 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Nurse Practitioners job description, Nurse Practitioners salary, Nurse Practitioners information, what is the job of a Nurse Practitioner like, pros and cons about Nurse Practitioners, colleges and universities for Nurse Practitioners, is Nurse Practitioners the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Nurse Practitioners job description, Nurse Practitioners salary, Nurse Practitioners information, what is the job of a Nurse Practitioner like, pros and cons about Nurse Practitioners, colleges and universities for Nurse Practitioners, is Nurse Practitioners the right career for me, careers in Healthcare and Medical